Cityopt/cityopt/trunk/misc/CITYOPT_Apros_models.md

 - aprosProfile is the name of the Apros simulation server profile that should be used, for example: "aprosProfile = Apros-Combustion-5.13.06-64bit".
   An Apros profile is essentially a special command line version of Apros.
-  The profile can also be specified while importing the model in the CITYOPT tool; the profile specified in the user interface overrides the value in the cityopt.properties file.
+  Any profile specified in the user interface overrides the value in the cityopt.properties file.

 - resultFiles is a semicolon-separated list of output file patterns,